mwiatrzyk/mockify/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 This is the most basic mocking utility.
-Instances of :class:`mockify.mock.function.Function` are simply used to mock normal Python functions.
+Instances of :class:`mockify.mock.Function` are simply used to mock normal Python functions.
 You'll need such mocks for example to test code that uses callbacks.

 To create function mock you need to import function mock utility::

-    >>> from mockify.mock.function import Function
+    >>> from mockify.mock import Function

 Now you can create function mock using following boilerplate pattern::